polkachu/ethereum2-validator/README.md

 1. Install Lighthouse Beacon client
 2. install Lighthouse validator

 Helpful Eth2 log file monitoring to make sure everything is working.
 You might need to wait for a few days before everything is fully synced.
 Testnet will take longer to sync than the mainnet.
-Good news is that you have not deposited Eth yet, so just relex if you find bugs.
+Good news is that you have not deposited Eth yet, so just relax if you find bugs.

 ```
 sudo journalctl -fu lighthousebeacon.service